 PLEASE NOTE: As we present what we believe are the facts in this case no persons have been charged with any crime and are presumed innocent.

-All three were mirandized, the military confiscated their government issued communications devices (not their personal).
+As a result of their involvement, all three were mirandized, the military confiscated their government issued communications devices (not their personal).
 Sgt.Latoya King was ordered to have no contact with Sgt.
 Goodwin.
 Records now show that Sgt.
-Latoya King defied that direct order from her Commander over 60 times in the 30 days following the deceased death.
+Latoya King defied that direct order from her Commander over 60 times in the 30 days following Katherine's death.
 Click to see evidence that Sgt King defied a direct order

 To date, and to our knowledge not one of these persons received any real penalty or disciplinary action for the part they played in this tragedy.
 The Army blames the civilian police and the civilian police blame the Army...